Justonator16/APSToGPA-Project/README.md

      - Python
      - SQLIte
      - JavaScript
-2. Clone the repository: `git clone https://github.com/Justonator16/APSToGPA-Project.git`
+2. Clone the repository: `git clone https://github.com/Justonator16/APSToGPA.git`
-3. Navigate to the project folder: `cd apstogpa`

 ## Usage
-1. Run the web application: `python app.py`
+1. Run the web application: `flask run`
 2. Open a web browser and go to `http://localhost:5000`
 3. Sign up or log in to your account.
 4. Use the various features to calculate APS levels, view reports, and more.